allangrds/awesome-ai/README.md

 # AI tools

-Repository of AI tools including ChatGPT, image recognition and machine learning for automating tasks and improving processes.
+Repository of AI tools including ChatGPT for automating tasks and improving processes.
 A great resource for exploring AI possibilities in applications and projects.

 ## Summary